wranidlo/Camera-Paint/README.md

 Project version is 1.0 and for now we are not planning any bigger changes.
 Possible updates can add more tools, increase efficiency and improve the interface.

 ## Credits
+All icons used in Camera Paint are taken from https://www.flaticon.com and https://icons8.com.
+Detailed references are in the file CREDITS.

 ## License
+The project is under MIT license, more information in LICENSE file.